|

 Chronicle, by Steve Beitler -- first in an occasional series on drugs

+and sports.
+All rights reserved.
+Reprinted with permission.
 On February 12, Attorney General John Ashcroft held a press event

 to announce indictments for alleged distribution of steroids and money